Make the Most of College Interviews

 The college interview serves a purpose for both you and the college.
 Beyond being highly recommended (and required at some schools), it’s a chance to show that you’re more than your grades and test scores.
-Admissions reps are looking to discover who you really.
+Admissions reps are looking to discover who you really are.
 What motivates you?
-Makes you happy, sad, or angry?
+What makes you happy, sad, or angry?
 They are looking for: enthusiasm, intellectual promise, sense of humor, integrity, independence, leadership, personality, creativity, confidence, values.

 It’s an opportunity to build upon your application.
 And if you’re on the cusp of acceptance, it can help tip the scale in your favor.

 Below are some college interview tips and strategies to help:

 - Why do you want to go to college?

 - Why do you want to go to Dream College?

 - How did Dream College get on your list?
 Why is it a good match?